Tony-Kara/MVP-with-RxSwift/README.md

 # MVP-with-RxSwift
-Sample project that uses MVP architecture with MVP with a backend API.
+Sample project that uses MVP architecture with a backend API.